A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: The basic Poisson mash model

 where $\hat{\mu}_j^{\mathrm{null}}$ is an estimate of $\mu_j$ under the null model.
-In practice, the numerator in \eqref{eq:bf} is difficult to compute and therefore we approximate it by the ELBO, $\log p({\bm x}_j \mid \hat\mu_j, \bm{\hat\pi}, \bm{\hat{U}}) \approx \mathrm{ELBO}_j(\hat{q}_j; \hat{\mu}_j, \hat{\bm\pi}, \hat{\bm U})$.
+In practice, the numerator in the Bayes factor is difficult to compute and therefore we approximate it by the ELBO, $\log p({\bm x}_j \mid \hat\mu_j, \bm{\hat\pi}, \bm{\hat{U}}) \approx \mathrm{ELBO}_j(\hat{q}_j; \hat{\mu}_j, \hat{\bm\pi}, \hat{\bm U})$.
 The ELBO is a lower bound, so the approximate Bayes factor will always be an underestimate of the exact Bayes factor, resulting in more conservative detection of DE genes.
-In our initial evaluations, we found that the Bayes factor did not perform as well as the {\em minimum lfsr}, perhaps due to the approximation used in our calculation of the Bayes factors, so we recommend using the {\em minimum lfsr} as a gene-level measure of significance for identifying DE genes.
+In our initial evaluations, we found that the Bayes factor did not perform as well as the {\em minimum lfsr}, perhaps due to the approximation used in our calculation of the Bayes factors, so we recommend using the {\em minimum lfsr} for a gene-level measure of significance.

+We also implemented a test to assess the goodness-of-fit for a Poisson mash model; the details are given in Appendix \ref{sec:goodness-of-fit}.